 Every day, we are exposed to carbon monoxide (CO), a gas commonly found in the air inside and outside of our homes.
-Though harmless at outdoor levels, carbon monoxide can also be deadly when it builds up!
+Though harmless at outdoor levels, carbon monoxide becomes deadly when it builds up!
 According to the CDC, over 400 people in the United States die every year from carbon monoxide poisoning.

 There are two basic ways to tell if you have a carbon monoxide leak: